artemarg/Interferometer_NN/README.md

 | Radiation input    | Directed to channel specified by `i` |
 | Current injection  | Applied to heating element `j` with values ranging from **0 to 1500 a.u.** with **10 a.u.** step |
 | Output intensities       | Recorded in corresponding text file |

+R² was used as the metric

+Run in Colab

+PhysicalModel_3_Layers.ipynb

 # 4.Neural Network Model of 1-Layer Universal Robust Interferometer